-Disclaimer: there is a common misconception that ADD and ADHD are different, but that’s not really true.
+Disclaimer: There is a common misconception that ADD and ADHD are different, but that’s not really true.
 ADD is actually one type of ADHD.
-You’ll understand the differences better after you read the article below.
+This article describes treatment options and protocols for ADD, which is also known as ADHD.

 ADHD can bring a storm of chaos into your home.
 You are tense, waiting for the next outburst or phone call from your kid’s teacher.
 You are tired, struggling, and trying to figure out how to assimilate all the information being thrown at you.
 The great news is that there is a great deal of data and research available to parents today.
 The bad news is that it can be overwhelming, or take too much time to find the information you really need, much less figure out how to apply it to your family’s individual situation.
 Decisions around treatment and management are areas of confusion and, often, frustration.